abhiprojectz/SingularGPT/README.md

 ```

-- 3. Create a .env file and place your OPENAI_API and change your platform name in `config/CONFIG.py`
+4. Create a .env file and place your OPENAI_API key and change your platform name in `config/CONFIG.py`

 if you are on linux set as: `_PLATFORM` as linux [By default is `windows`]

-- 4. Run this file `main.py` by passing your query.
+5. Run this file `main.py` by passing your query.

 ```py